-The application period for the 2021-2022 academic year will open on May 15th, 2020.
+The application period for the 2021-2022 academic year opened on May 15th, 2020.

 The deadline to submit your application and a complete file will be September 1st, 2020.

 The Postgraduate Medical Education Office offers clinical and clinical research fellowship programs (post residency programs) for recognized specialists or family physicians.